Ochieng23/Rahisisha-backend/README.md

 # Job Seekers - Ruby on Rails Backend

 This is the Ruby on Rails backend for the Job Seekers application.
-It provides the server-side functionality required for the application to work properly.
+It provides the server-side functionality required for the application to work properly, built with ruby on rails,  and deployed on Railways.
+The application includes a User table with one to may relationship to the posts and follows table, it will also include admins table, employer profiles table and job seeker profiles tables

 # Features